T-3B/rhefo/README.md

 I will read them all :)

 I want this program to be compatible with any Linux system, and Android support (using [Termux](https://github.com/termux/)) is planned (as I use it myself).\
-I don't like Windows and don't plan to support it, but if someone knows how to use this script on Windows I'd really like to hear it!
-I guess this script works under WSL, but needs testing and I can't test.
+For Windows, I guess this script works under WSL, but needs testing and I can't test.

 ## Installation
 The download and installation was made as easiest as possible.\